khaledgabr77/CUDA-on-Ubuntu-20.04-LTS/CUDA-11.md

 Do what the instructions given in the summary say and add the given directories to your `PATH` and `LD_LIBRARY_PATH`.
-For example by adding the following lines to your `.bashrc`, `.zshrc`, or whatever shell you are using:
+For example by adding the following lines to your `.bashrc`:

     export PATH=/usr/local/cuda/bin:$PATH
     export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH